orfeio/orfeio/git.md

 ## Working with Git

-With the project initialized, you may begin development work the software project, staging changes and committing with descriptive comments.
+With the project initialized, begin development work, staging changes and committing with descriptive comments.
 You can combine staging and committing in one step.
    ```
    git commit -am "Combined Staging and Commit of successful debug"
    ```